RianaFerreira/sharemyride/README.md

-ShareMyRide

-SUMMARY
-Assignment 2 Week 8
+ShareMyRide - General Assembly WDI Assignment 2 Week 8

-This application is for users
+This application is for anyone who would like to share a trip by car within Australia.
+It's like virtual hitchhiking for someone who may be travelling the same route.
+Share the trip, get to know someone new and share the costs, if you're interested.

 GITHUB REPOSITORY
 https://github.com/RianaFerreira/sharemyride.git